FedeLopez17/fedelibro/README.md

 ## Description:

-Fedelibro is a library classification web application that allows users to store books methodically, within a database, in order to minimize search times.
+Fedelibro is a library classification web application that allows users to methodically store books within a database, in order to minimize search times.
 In contrast to most other library classification systems, Fedelibro is designed mainly for home usage, rather than libraries.
 It works by giving each added book a unique numerical id, which is later used to find the book/s the user is looking for.